teodoroleckie/value-object/README.md

 ```

 ### Force primitive type:
-Override the constructor, and the value() method to indicate the return primitive type.
+Override the constructor and value() method to indicate the return primitive type.
 ```php
 <?php